bottlerocket-os/bottlerocket/.github/ISSUE_TEMPLATE/image.md

 ---
-title: Bug report - Thar image
+name: Bug report - Thar image
+about: Let us know about a problem with an image
 ---

 <!--